2025 Gaza City offensive: Preparations

 On 4 August 2025, reports emerged that Netanyahu was to lay out a plan to his war cabinet the next day to expand Israeli military occupation across the entire Gaza Strip, including areas where hostages were being held.
 According to official close to the President, the goal of the operation was to secure a complete surrender from Hamas and the release of all hostages.
-A three-hour preliminary meeting with Defense Minister Israel Katz, Strategic Affairs Minister Ron Dermer, and IDF operations director and chief of staff Itzik Cohen and Eyal Zamir respectively, took place on 5 August, during which Zamir layed out several options regarding the war in Gaza.
+A three-hour preliminary meeting with Defense Minister Israel Katz, Strategic Affairs Minister Ron Dermer, and IDF operations director and chief of staff Itzik Cohen and Eyal Zamir respectively, took place on 5 August, during which Zamir laid out several options regarding the war in Gaza.
 Zamir was opposed to Netanyahu's insistence on a full-scale occupation, warning that it would leave the IDF as well as the hostages vulnerable.
 The full cabinet meeting to decide the course of action was postponed until 7 August.

 Netanyahu met opposition leader Yair Lapid on 6 August to discuss the occupation plan.
 Lapid reportedly told him that "occupying Gaza is a very bad idea" and would likely lead to the deaths of the hostages.
 Netanyahu further elaborated on his plan during a Fox News interview on 7 August, claiming that Israel was intent on capturing the Strip but that it would not annex or govern it, instead handing it over to an administration from other Arab states.
 Later in the day, the cabinet convened at 6:00 p.m. local time, in a meeting which lasted 10 hours and stretched into 8 August in Israel.

 On 8 August 2025, Israel's security cabinet approved a plan to take over Gaza City.

 Ahead of the offensive, Israel announced plans to relocate Palestinian civilians in Gaza City to the southern Gaza Strip, with the deadline for evacuation set for 7 October 2025, and intensified bombardments on the Gaza City neighborhoods of Zeitoun, Sabra, Rimal, and Tuffah.

-On 18 August, the IDF advanced into Sabra, and laid siege to a school and a United Nations clinic.
+On 18 August, the IDF advanced into Sabra, and laid siege to a school and a United Nations (UN) clinic.

 On 20 August, Israeli defense minister Israel Katz approved the plans for the takeover of Gaza City.
 The IDF announced it would be calling up 60,000 reservists for the offensive.